 - The learner must be able to uphold honesty and personal integrity in all campus/clinical activities.
 Function as a patient advocate when planning and implementing nursing care.

 Fees (Subject to Change)

-Total fee payable to Rasmussen College for this training is $1,015, which includes a non-refundable administrative fee of $100.
+Total fee payable to Rasmussen College for this training is $1,050 for IL and $1,250 for MN, which includes a non-refundable administrative fee of $100.
 Each learner is responsible for additional expenses as shown below.